Ellen Glasgow: Career

 By writing Barren Ground, a "tragedy", she believed that she freed herself for her comedies of manners The Romantic Comedians (1926), They Stooped to Folly (1929), and The Sheltered Life (1932).
 These late works are considered the most artful criticism of romantic illusion in her career.

 In 1923 a reviewer in Time characterized Glasgow:

 She is of the South; but she is not by any manner of means provincial.
 She was educated, being a delicate child, at home and at private schools.
 Yet she is by no means a woman secluded from life.
 She has wide contacts and interests. ...
 Here is a really important figure in the history of American letters; for she has preserved for us the quality and the beauty of her real South.

 Artistic recognition of her work may have climaxed in 1931 when Glasgow presided over the Southern Writers Conference at the University of Virginia.

 Glasgow produced two more "novels of character", The Sheltered Life (1932) and Vein of Iron (1935), in which she continued to explore female independence.
 The latter and Barren Ground of the previous decade remain in print.

+In 1938, Ellen Glasgow and James Branch Cabell collaborated on a fine press, author's presentation volume titled Of Ellen Glasgow.
+An Inscribed Portrait.
+The work, designed by Earl H. Emmons and Frederic W. Goudy, was hand-printed in a series of 109 copies.